History of the Dominican Republic: War of Restoration

 On August 16, 1863, fourteen Dominican dissidents led by Santiago Rodríguez crossed the northeastern border into Spanish-held territory and called for the population to rise against the invaders.
 They defeated a small Spanish detachment, and the insurrection quickly spread to the outskirts of the capital.
 On September 9, Spanish reinforcements consisting of two battalions arrived in Puerto Plata.
 The Spanish garrison of Santiago evacuated Fort San Luis on September 13 and marched toward Puerto Plata.
 During their three-day march, they were attacked by the Dominicans, resulting in 1,200 Spanish troops killed and wounded.
 Santana returned and led an army mostly composed of mercenaries against the rebels at Cibao.

 On September 14, the insurgents established a provisional government in Santiago led by General José Antonio Salcedo, which declared Santana a traitor and ordered that he be shot on sight.
 Santana's march stalled at Monte Plata, where rebel forces under General Gregorio Luperón harassed his troops, depleting their strength.
 The Dominicans captured Santana's entire supply train, along with two Spanish generals and about one hundred Spanish soldiers at Yamasá.
 Many of Santana's troops deserted, and the Spanish authorities refused to send reinforcements.
 Santana subsequently withdrew to El Seibo.

 The Spanish soldiers in the forts of Puerto Plata and Samaná faced deteriorating conditions.
 The onset of the rainy season brought widespread sickness.
 Meanwhile, the Dominicans bombarded Puerto Plata.
 On October 4, 1863, both the Spaniards and Dominicans pillaged the town.
 A fight ensued, with 600 Spaniards ultimately driving the Dominicans out of the town, aided by the fort's cannons.
 In December, a Spanish expedition was launched along the southern seacoast to expel rebel groups weakened by internal conflicts.
-The Spanish forces successfully drove the rebels from several towns; however, the capture of Azua proved costly, resulting in significant Spanish casualties over two months of fighting.
-Ultimately, the rebels retreated into Haiti, executing 35 Spanish prisoners during their withdrawal.
+The Spanish forces drove the rebels from several towns, including Baní, Barahona, Neiba, and San Juan.
+The capture of Azua resulted in significant Spanish casualties over two months of fighting.
+Ultimately, the rebels retreated toward Bánica, employing scorched earth tactics and executing Spanish prisoners during their withdrawal.
 The Captain-General of Santo Domingo, José de la Gándara, adopted a strategy of occupying the northern ports to isolate the dissident Dominican government in Santiago from outside support.
 However, he overlooked his forces' lack of supplies and poor equipment, as many rifles and cannons were obsolete, and several warships were unseaworthy.